ToniT0dorov/ToniT0dorov/README.md

-  - [Conduct a security audit for a company ](https://github.com/ToniT0dorov/Conduct_a_security_audit) Doing Cybersecurity courses now and will be addin more soon...
+  - [Conduct a security audit for a company ](https://github.com/ToniT0dorov/Conduct_a_security_audit)
+  <h4> Doing Cybersecurity courses now and will be adding more soon...</h4>

 <h2>📜 Certifications</h2>